Odin-SMR/hermod/Documentation/odin.hermod.rst

 expects.

-When Hermod detects a job to run - Hermod sends a wrapped Qsmr job to the processing cluser and collects the results and puts them in the dabase and the filesystem.
+When Hermod detects a job to run - Hermod sends a wrapped Qsmr job to the processing cluster and collects the results and puts them in the database and the file system.

 Appendix A - MySQL Create script